 Children’s Point of View

 My name is Connor, a 12-year-old boy.
 One day, I was going to join and throw a small party with my friends.
 It was a sleepover when a group of kids gather at a friend’s house and stay overnight.

 Everything went so well that I couldn’t help but make up all the fun in my head before the party.
 What I was gonna do, what we’re gonna bring, and how thrilling the atmosphere would become.
 Every question made me tingle with excitement.

 Of course, I had informed my parents about the plan.
-They said yes, of course, with one condition: Call them back after arriving so that I could confirm my presence at the friend’s house.
+They said yes, with one condition: Call them back after arriving so that I could confirm my presence at the friend’s house.
 No problem!